The Honorable Mark Miloscia

 If this bill becomes law, it will raise the very concerns addressed by the above cases.

 III.
-H.B.
-1807 would likely be unconstitutional in many of its applications due to the burdens it would impose on many moderately sized organizations.
+S.B.
+5219 would likely be unconstitutional in many of its applications due to the burdens it would impose on many moderately sized organizations.

-By contrast, this legislation would mandate disclosure of the names and mailing addresses of the top ten “payments” received by a nonprofit of $10,000 or more and all contributors who have given $100,000 or more in a calendar year to the organization if that entity makes expenditures of $25,000 – regardless of whether or not its major purpose is to influence elections, and regardless of those donors’ relationship to the organization’s contributions or expenditures.
+By contrast, this legislation would mandate disclosure of the names and mailing addresses of the top ten contributors to a nonprofit of $10,000 or more and all contributors who have given $100,000 or more in a calendar year to the organization if that entity makes expenditures of $25,000 – regardless of whether or not its major purpose is to influence elections, and regardless of those donors’ relationship to the organization’s contributions or expenditures.